TechGrounds-Cloud8/cloud8-Killian97/assignments answers w2/NTW-01/NTW-01 answer.md

 - LAN, Local Area Network.
 If the destination is same LAN the destination adress will be copied from layer 4.
 - WAN, Wide Area Network.
 If the destination is WAN the packets will be send to a gateway (for example a router), in this case the destination should always be the receivers gateway adress since it has to go to a different LAN.
 When the destinated "router" receives the packets it will transmit them to the LAN.

 6. **layer 2 (Data Link):** The data link breaks the data packets from layer 3  into even smaller pieces called frames before sending them to their destination.
 The data link is responsible for the commuincation of physically connected nodes(nodes on the same intra-network).
-The date network also applies flow and error control on the communication inside in the intre-network.
+The data network also applies flow and error control on the communication inside in the intre-network.

 7. **Layer 1 (Physical layer):** In this layer the data frames are converted into bitstreams, These bitstreams consist of 1s and 0s.
 Layer 1 sends these bitstreams to a physical device trough physical resources for example: "cables (with electrical pulses)" or "hubs(with frequencies)". when the receiver received all the data in bitstream form, it will flow back to layer 7 and apear on his device for example a email.